Thorfix/OurChat/README.md

 - **Nostalgia**: Visual and interactive elements that evoke the early internet era
 - **Privacy**: No tracking, no personal data collection

+## Content Moderation System

+RetroChat includes a robust content moderation system to maintain a safe and welcoming environment while preserving user anonymity:

+### Moderation Features

+- **Profanity Filtering**: Automatic detection and filtering of offensive language
+- **Spam Detection**: Pattern recognition to prevent message flooding and repetitive content
+- **Rate Limiting**: Prevention of excessive messaging from a single user
+- **Message Reporting**: User-driven reporting of inappropriate content
+- **Multi-level Moderation Actions**:
+  - **Filter**: Replace offensive content with asterisks
+  - **Block**: Prevent messages with severe violations from being sent
+  - **Flag**: Mark suspicious content for review

+### Moderation Workflow

+1. **Automatic Moderation**: All messages pass through content filters before being broadcast
+2. **User Reporting**: Any user can report problematic messages via the UI
+3. **Notification System**: Users are notified when their messages are filtered or blocked
+4. **Review System**: Flagged messages can be reviewed by administrators

 ## Future Enhancements

 - Custom user "handles" (temporary nicknames)